JordiPolo/minos/README.md

 # Usage

-Minos autogenerates a set of scenarios then it can display them, test them, or run them as performance suite.
+## Common flags

-As those activities have a lot in common you can use the following common flags to change how minos behaves:
+You can use the following common flags before your command below to control its behavior:

 - `-a, --all-codes`    Generate scenarios for all codes.
 Default is to generate only scenarios with 200 codes.
 - `-u, --url <base-url>`  URL where the server is running (it can also be in localhost) [default: http://localhost:3000]